LAION-AI/laion.ai/blog/democratizing-art.md

 ![](https://images.squarespace-cdn.com/content/v1/6213c340453c3f502425776e/37a1fd3d-fa23-4bd3-ba2d-afa67d2ac4b6/2-01.png?format=750w)

 Inspired by OpenAI’s [DALL-E 2](https://openai.com/dall-e-2/) and Google’s [Imagen](https://imagen.research.google/), the team at LAION collaborated with Stability.ai, CompVis, and Eleuther AI to build an open Text-to-Image model of similar capabilities named “Stable Diffusion”.
 These models will soon be available for everyone to download and generate images using their hardware - completely open & free.
-LAION's contribution was to assemble and release a large-scale language-vision dataset, LAION-5B, and to filter subsets from them, LAION-Aesthetics, which became Stable Diffusion’s final training data.
+LAION's contribution was to assemble and release a large-scale language-vision dataset, LAION-5B, and to filter subsets from it, LAION-Aesthetics, which became Stable Diffusion’s final training data.

 The necessary hardware requirements to run such models are surprisingly low.
 It can run on a consumer GPU with as low as 5.1 GB of VRAM or even on a MacBook Pro with a M1 processor.